The Culinary Workers Union, Medicare For All, and the Latest Cynical Attack On Bernie Sanders

 They continued, “Our health plans have been built over decades by working men and women.
 Under the ACA as interpreted by the Administration, our employees will be treated differently and not be eligible for subsidies afforded other citizens.
 As such, many employees will be relegated to second-class status and shut out of the help the law offers to for-profit insurance plans.”

-Minutes from an Assembly Committee of Health and Human Services hearing in 2017 reflects one key problem the Culinary Health Fund has when it comes to negotiating with hospitals.
+Minutes from an Assembly Committee of Health and Human Services hearing in 2017 reflects one key problem the CHF has when it comes to negotiating with hospitals.

 “It requires a delicate balance—trying to find the right way to negotiate, keep hospitals in network, keep doctors in network, and not put our patients at risk for extreme medical losses,” Silver added.